 The WVS was founded to provide veterinary care in some of the most remote areas of the world.
 It provides training for local vets to improve their skills and also provides veterinary supplies where they are needed most.
 Neutering and vaccination clinics are run in many countries, helping to control population densities and the spread of preventable disease.
 There is also a rapid action emergency response team to help animals in need.
 Follow the link to the WVS website for more information!

-Our challenge this year: the South Coast Challenge
+Our challenge this year: The Peak District Challenge

-On 25th August this year, we are setting off on a 100km walk for charity.
-This will undoubtedly be a test of physical, mental and emotional endurance and will take months of training to ensure we will be fit enough to complete the challenge.
-The South Coast Challenge takes place over 100km of the beautiful southern coastline of England.
+On 25th August 2018, we are set off on a 100km walk for charity.
+This was a test of physical, mental and emotional endurance and took months of training to ensure we were fit enough to complete the challenge.
+The South Coast Challenge took place over 100km of the beautiful southern coastline of England, and included some spectacular rugged coastal hills and historic landmarks.
+The Seven Sisters, Devil’s Dyke, Arundel, Beachy Head and Brighton mid-point were included, along with steep hills and rough grassland!

 Our Chosen Charities

-The charities we’ve chosen for this particular event represent causes that are close to our hearts.
-Charlotte has chosen Combat Stress, Heather has chosen Cystic Fibrosis Trust, and Mark has chosen MIND.
-We will be collecting for all three in the same charity pot and donations will be split between them.
+The charities we had chosen for this particular event represented causes that are close to our hearts.
+Charlotte chose Combat Stress, Heather has chose Cystic Fibrosis Trust, and Mark has chose MIND.
+A total of £3,500 was raised and we are tremendously grateful to all who donated.